jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 ----------------------

 Here is the code for a servlet that serves JSON.
-In this code, I'm hardcoding the JSON, but naturally, you can generate the JSON dynamically using a JSON library.
+In this code, I'm hardcoding the JSON, but naturally, you could generate the JSON dynamically using a JSON library.

 Demo: web.xml